in the Field of Immigrant Adult Education and Workforce Training |

 Literacy Matters: Helping Newcomers Unlock

-Bank Financial Group, 2009,
+Bank Financial Group, 2009, 16 pp.

 This Canadian report cites evidence that poor language and literacy

 skills not only account for some of the labor market challenges facing recent immigrants but also negatively impact Canada’s

 an analysis of publicly-funded, language training programs in Canada.